 Extending the useful life of a school is a cost effective and prudent way to house students generated from future development.
 The state of California recognizes the need to extend the life of existing schools and provides modernization funding through the State School Facility Program.
 For the purpose of this report, modernization and reconstruction are used interchangeably since many of the improvements are common to both programs.
 Developer fees may not be used for regular maintenance, routine repair of school buildings and facilities or deferred maintenance.
-The District plans to update technology, update the air filtration and distribution system, modernize classrooms, and repair roofs.
+The District plans to use developer fees to replace aging portables at Biggs Elementary, update technology, upgrade air filtration and distribution systems, modernize classrooms, repair roofs and expand outdoor playground structures for physical education.
 Projects will be funded as developer fee revenue is generated.
-Presently, infrastructure has exceeded its useful life, repair or replacement is necessary.
 The authorization to justify modernization and reconstruction of school facilities and extend the useful life of existing schools is contained in Education Code Section 17620 and Government Code Section 66001 (g).
 School districts are permitted to modernize or replace existing or build new school facilities with developer fees as justified by this Study.